 In a recent case, an 81-year-old female patient with a past medical history of Crohn’s disease, small bowel obstruction, hypothyroidism and hypertension noticed a nodular lesion with subsequent ulceration to the distal aspect of her left fourth toe.
 The distal toe was an area of high pressure and shear stress due to the contracted position of the toe, increasing the load on the distal tip.
 She dressed the ulcer with antibiotic ointment and an adhesive bandage daily.

 She scheduled an initial appointment with a podiatrist two weeks after initial recognition of pathology by the patient when the ulcer began bleeding excessively.
 She was initially diagnosed with a pressure sore and was treated with local wound care.
 Before her next appointment, however, she was admitted to the hospital with an acute small bowel obstruction.
 The treating physician placed the patient on metronidazole, hydrocortisone and ondansetron to treat the obstruction.
-The podiatry team was consulted to treat the toe as there was concern that the ulcer was a source of infection and the patient was subsequently seen by the podiatry service to assess the ulcer shortly after admission.
+The podiatry team was consulted to treat the toe as there was concern that the ulcer was a source of infection and the patients was subsequently seen by the podiatry service to assess the ulcer shortly after admission.

 On physical examination, the lesion appeared red, raised and circumscribed.
 There was a small, bleeding partial-thickness ulcer at the superior aspect without pruritis but tender to palpation.
 The ulcer did not show any signs of infection.
-There was no erythema, edema, purulence or fluctuance.
-After determining the patient had palpable pulses and epicritic sensation was intact, we performed a shave biopsy of the lesion and applied antimicrobial ointment and a dry sterile dressing.
+There erythema, edema, purulence or fluctuance.
+After determining the patient had palpable pulses and epicritic sensation intact, we performed a shave biopsy of the lesion and applied antimicrobial ointment and a dry sterile dressing.

 The preliminary diagnosis was pressure ulcer with an intention to rule out hemangioma or other soft tissue tumor.
 Subsequent histopathology revealed a malignant melanoma, stage pT1b at a minimum.
 The specimen was S100 and Melan A positive and p63 negative.
 The podiatry team notified her original podiatrist.
 The patient had surgery to treat the bowel obstruction and was discharged.